-Inconvenient and unreliable transportation services.
-Locate affordable and senior housing near existing and future transit corridors.
-Between FY2015-2019 Clark County added 978 senior units through the HOME/LIHTF grant program, location and nearby transit, grocery, shopping or medical are taken into consideration prior to funding these developments.
 10 Lack of personal safety and pedestrian/bicyclist safety in racially and ethnically concentrated areas of poverty.
 Pursue the objectives in the Southern Nevada Strong Regional Plan in the Increasing Transportation Choice element (see examples in RAI).
 Highway Safety Plan (SHSP) is to reach zero fatalities.
 Nevada's Pedestrian Safety Critical Emphasis Area Fact Sheet provides information on who is involved in fatal and serious-injury pedestrian crashes, where and when these crashes occurred, and why they happened.
 The Fact Sheet also outlines critical strategies and action steps the State of Nevada plans to take in reducing pedestrian-involved crashes in efforts to reach our goal of zero fatalities.
 Nevada's Mortorcycle Safety Highway Safety Plan (SHSP) provides information on who is involved in fatal and serious-injury motorcycle crashes, where and when these crashes occurred, and why they happened.
 The Fact Sheet also outlines critical strategies and action steps the State of Nevada plans to take in reducing motorcycle-related crashes in efforts to reach our goal of zero fatalities.
-TASK FORCE LEADERS: Chair: Erin Breen, UNLV Vulnerable Road Users Project Vice Chair: Bill Story, Nevada Department of Transportation Facilitator: Molly O'Brien, Kimley-Horn PEDSafe - Pedestrian Safety Nevada partners with RTC to offer Pedestrian safety classes both in English and Spanish.
+TASK FORCE LEADERS: Chair: Erin Breen, UNLV Vulnerable Road Users Project Vice Chair: Bill Story, Nevada Department of Transportation Facilitator: Molly O'Brien, Kimley-Horn PEDSafe - Pedestrian Safety Nevada partners with RTC to offer Pedestrian safety classes both in English and Spanish. reuestrian safety classes both in English and Spanish.

 11 Public reinvestment needs to be prioritized in lower-income areas.
 Emphasize redevelopment of the region's downtowns, prioritizing existing neighborhoods and infill development.
 Clark County spends millions in CDBG funds in low-income neighborhoods, some recently completed projects include; Alexander Villas Park Improvements, Cora Coleman Senior Center Expansion, Nevada Partners, Inc. Regional Workforce Development Center, Winchester Cultural Center Expansion and Von Tobel Park Splash Pad.
 For the upcoming CDBG Capital improvement plan FY2020-2024 Clark County has received 28 applications for a total requested amount of \$81,845,395 and estimates the approximate CIP funding to be \$28.5 million over the next 5 years.
 Prioritize maintenance of public facilitates in low and moderate income neighborhoods to ensure they are inviting, safe places for families and remain relevant as changing demographics and demand shift.
-Ongoing.
-Support the Southern Nevada Strong Regional Plan Goal to Stabilize and strengthen existing neighborhoods through placemaking improvements.
+Support the Southern Ongoing.
+Nevada Strong Regional Plan Goal to Stabilize and strengthen existing neighborhoods through placemaking improvements.
 12 Lack of options for extended family and cultural traditions.
 Support the Southern Nevada Strong Regional Plan Invest in Complete Ongoing